 From that meeting, however, I did realize the scale of working on something like this.
 I decided against having work done on any kind of music video loop or anything, in order to focus on just getting the album released.

 This part was actually pretty easy.
 I used Distrokid for distribution, and I enjoyed using the service.
 Since this album was entirely original songs, my process is slightly simpler than acappella covers.
 I basically just needed to upload my songs and press go.
 If done again, I'd probably skip the "Discovery Pack"/"recognize in Shazam" functionality, because it's not like my music is playing anywhere anyways.

 My process was a bit simpler than other people, since all my music is original.
 I don't have to deal with any licensing or anything.
 But anyways, it was pretty simple!
 And now the album is out and about, on all the platforms.
 It has been a journey, but I'm glad I did it.
 Thanks for reading!
-Check out the session walkthroughs back on the main page, and I'll catch ya next time!
+Check out the song retrospectives/walkthroughs back on the main page, and I'll catch ya next time!